 Archaeologists interpret prehistoric finds within both a locally derived and regionally based contextual framework.
 Established models for prehistoric cultural chronologies are based on previously investigated archaeological sites.
-Prehistoric settlement and subsistence trends have been established for the lower Hudson Valley and coastal New York areas, providing a for understanding prehistoric framework land and resource utilization that can represent stages in Manhattan's prehistory, and therefore, the Hudson River Park project area's prehistory. long term archaeological research, the following Based on chronological description outlines the prehistory of the region.
-As research in the area continues, data bases increase and theoretical issues become more refined, further enhancing this regional chronology.
+Prehistoric settlement and subsistence trends have been established for the lower Hudson Valley and coastal New York areas, providing a resource understanding prehistoric land and for framework · utilization that can represent stages in Manhattan's prehistory, and therefore, the Hudson River Park project area's prehistory.
+Based on long term archaeological research, the following chronological description outlines the prehistory of the region. research in the area continues, data bases increase and As theoretical issues become more refined, further enhancing this regional chronology.

-Archaeologists have concluded that Native Americans established themselves in the Northeast after the last glacial episode, the Wisconsin.
-Between 18,000 and 16,000 years ago, the last episode of the Pleistocene in the Northeast, ice reached its Glacial gravels and maximum advance and then receded north. erratics were left along the melting margin.
+that Archaeologists have concluded Native Americans established themselves in the Northeast after the last glacial episode, the Wisconsin.
+Between 18,000 and 16,000 years ago, the last episode of the Pleistocene in the Northeast, ice reached its maximum advance and then receded north.
+Glacial gravels and erratics were left along the melting margin.
 Striations can be seen on Manhattans bedrock outcrops marking the path of receding glaciers.
 By 13,000 years ago, ice had retreated north enough so that the lower Hudson Valley and surrounding area were open for the re-establishment of flora and fauna.
 As ice melted, glacial lakes formed, eventually filling with sediments and becoming swamps.
 Current studies indicate that the exact date Native Americans first occupied the Northeast was around 12,000 years ago, although there is increasing evidence to suggest an earlier date.
 Until this evidence becomes substantiated, the accepted date remains c.
 12,000 years Before Present (B.P.).